Ladvien/ladvien.github.io/_posts/2018-03-03-pseudo-lag-my-sql.md

 | 5 | 2013-02-07 | 1 | 1 | 5 |
 | ... | ... | ... | ... | ... |

 Notice, the `calc1` and `calc2` are not values you need.
 They are merely calculations used to reset the `row_number` whenever the `id` changes.
-Hmm, this is interesting--and, hopefully, you can see this has many possibilities.
+Hmm, this is interesting--and, hopefully, you can see it has many possibilities.

 Now, let's go back and think about our problem a bit more.